Trevi Fountain is not just one of the most famous fountains in Rome or even the most famous in Italy. It's the most famous in the world.

 It’s only about 5-10 minutes away from the following landmarks.

-If you’re interested in learning more about these locations or seeing additional sites in the area, check out our post about tours in the Rome city centre.
+If you’re interested in learning more about these locations or seeing additional sites in the area, check out our post on tours in the Rome city centre.

 The Spanish Steps